 Warts have been vilified for as long as witches and trolls have had a place in the popular imagination.
 Although their repellant reputation may stem from the fact that they’re contagious, warts aren’t as bad as they’re made out to be.
 The small, benign skin growths don’t normally cause pain, and they’re highly treatable.
-The first-rate team of dermatologists at Easton Dermatology Associates in Easton, Maryland, can diagnose wart problems when they arise, and provide effective treatments to keep them from spreading.
-They serve patients on the Delmarva Peninsula.
+The team of providers at Easton Dermatology Associates can diagnose wart problems when they arise, and provide effective treatments to keep them from spreading.

 Warts are infectious skin growths caused by the human papillomavirus virus, also known as HPV.
 Only a few of the more than 100 different types of HPV can cause warts on your hands, while warts on other areas of your body are caused by a different strain of HPV.
 Warts can grow on anywhere on the body, including inside your mouth.

 Warts shouldn’t be confused with molluscum, another common skin condition that involves the appearance of 10 to 20 wart-like bumps.
 These pink or flesh-colored bumps are caused by the poxvirus, and, like warts, are spread through contact.